This blog post is part of a comprehensive series of articles designed to help small business owners succeed online.

 - WordPress has been translated into over 70 languages.

-- The WordPress application is completely free to download, use and modify.
-WordPress is distributed as an open source content management system.
+- WordPress is completely free to download, use and modify.
+The WordPress application is distributed as an open source content management system.

-- WordPress delivers content online to visitors worldwide.
-WordPress has been translated and localized into over 70 international languages.
+- WordPress can deliver your content online to visitors worldwide.
+WordPress has been translated and localized into over 70 languages.

 - WordPress currently makes available thousands of free WordPress plugins, themes, and widgets to WordPress users.

-- There is practically no limit to what someone can do with WordPress.
+- There is practically no limit to what someone can do using WordPress.

-WordPress started in 2003.
+WordPress began in 2003.
 It was originally written by Matt Mullenweg and Mike Little.
-Since then, WordPress has become the largest self-hosted content management system (CMS) in the world, used on millions of websites and accessed by tens of millions of people every day.
+It is currently the most popular self-hosted CMS application in the world, used on millions of websites and seen by tens of millions of people every day.

-(WordPress.com unique visits.
+(WordPress.com monthly uniques.
 Source: Automattic.com)

 WordPress is the world’s leading CMS platform and powers over 30% of the web …

-(WP usage statistics.
+(WordPress usage figures.
 Source: trends.builtwith.com/cms)

 In terms of CMS dominance, no other platform even comes close to WordPress …